Urban-Hacker/Bitcoin-Food-Recipes/BeefShoulderBouilliWithTomato.md

 # To go further
 You can serve this dish in two parts.
 First a light broth / soup with the juice / cream from the bouilli, then the meat and cabbage.
+This can be done with pretty much any meat that has silverskin (conjuctive tissues).
+You can even use pork, oxtail, sausages, veal, etc.